 Founders Hall 240

 Mandatory Class: Ethics, Professionalism and Course Requirements:

-All fall session students who have not done an off-campus externship in the past must attend one of the two the mandatory externship meeting.
+All summer session students who have not done an off-campus externship in the past must attend the mandatory Ethics, Professionalism and Course Requirements mandatory externship meeting.

-Please make sure to enroll in all of your other courses for the fall.
-The course code to add can only be provided by the Externship Department.
-In order to be enrolled for units you will need to attend the mandatory off-campus externship meeting.
+Please make sure to enroll in all of your other courses for the summer.
+The CRN number can only be provided by the Externship Department.

 We look forward to seeing you there!

 Students must submit their application to the Externship Department no later than August 10, 2016.